High spin states of $^{204}$At: isomeric states and shears band structure

 \subsection{States above $16^+$}

 As stated in the previous section, the isomeric $16^+$ level has been interpreted to originate from the configuration involving coupling of $i_{13/2}$ proton to aligned $h_{9/2}$ proton pairs, along with neutron hole in $i_{13/2}$, leading to: $(\pi(1h_{9/2})^2\,\pi(1i_{13/2}) \otimes \nu(1i_{13/2}^{-1}))$ configuration.
 It is worth mentioning that the same proton configuration was found to be responsible for the isomeric ${29/2}^+$ state in $^{203}$At \cite{203at}.
-Taking clue from this observation, it may be suggested that the above mentioned high-$j$ protons and the $i_{13/2}$ neutron hole will form the two angular meomenta components contributing to the shears band observed in our experiment, with $16^+$ as band head.
+Taking clue from this observation, it may be suggested that the above mentioned high-$j$ protons and the $i_{13/2}$ neutron hole will form the two angular momenta components contributing to the shears band observed in our experiment, with $16^+$ as band head.

-Quite a few gamma transitions are observed around the shears band.
-These are placed in the level scheme (see Fig.~\ref{level}) which is extended up to $E_x \approx 8\, {\rm MeV}$.
+Quite a few $\gamma$-ray transitions are observed around the shears band.
+These are placed in the level scheme (see Fig.~\ref{level}) which is extended up to $ \sim 8\, {\rm MeV}$ of excitation energy.
 Based on the feeding levels and our DCO and PDCO measurements, the spin parity assignments are partly done for these levels.
 Some of these transitions are found to be feeding the levels belonging to the shears band.
-No attempt is made to assign configuration to the high spin states due to incomplete information available.
+No attempt is made to assign configuration to the high-spin states due to incomplete information available.